 If yes, think about incorporating this herb into your diet at this time of year.
 If you are going to harvest goldenrod fresh, I would suggest you do not use the herbs growing directly by the side of the highway.
 They may not be as “clean” as you’d like them to be.

 There’s a great quote by the 14th century physician, botanist and alchemist, Paracelsus.
 His words of wisdom are just as true today as they were centuries ago.

 “The art of healing comes from nature, not from the physician.
 Therefore the physician must start from nature, with an open mind.” – Paracelsus –

 Let’s open our minds and start with nature.
-What is she telling us?
+What do you think she is telling us?

-I think she may be saying it’s a good time of year to harvest these fields of gold and to let our bodies be nourished by this healing herb.
+I think she may be saying it’s a good time of year to harvest those fields of gold and to let our bodies be nourished by this healing herb.